bio-ontology-research-group/deepgo/README.md

 # DeepGO - Predicting Gene Ontology Functions

 DeepGO is a novel method for predicting protein functions using protein sequences and protein-protein interaction (PPI) networks.
 It uses deep neural networks to learn sequence and PPI network features and hierarchically classifies it with GO classes.
-PPI network features are learned using a neuro-symbolic approach for learning knowledge graph representations <cite>[1]</cite>
+PPI network features are learned using a neuro-symbolic approach for learning knowledge graph representations by [Alshahrani, et al.][1]

 This repository contains script which were used to build and train DeepGO model together with the scripts for evaluating the model's performance.